MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/2-terraform.md

 ## Next steps

-In the next unit, we'll discuss using GitHub Actions, along with Terraform, to provision and deploy your applications.
+In the next unit, we'll discuss using DevOps along with Terraform, to provision and deploy your applications.